Sherma-n/lab-rails-activerecord-models-migrations/README.md

   - Change the phone number column to a string
   - Add a downloads column to the song table
   - Rename the phone number column to "cell phone number" in the managers table
-  - Remove the downloads column from the song table as an integer
+  - Remove the downloads column from the song table
   - Add a column to the song table called artist last name

 #### Testing